What is pericardial effusion?

 Symptoms often improve greatly after the excess fluid is drained.
-The outcome may depend on the cause and severity of the condition, the speed of treatment, and your overall health.
+The outcome of treatment may depend on the cause and severity of the condition, how quickly treatment is started, and your overall health.

 Many times, there are no complications of pericardial effusion.
 The most serious possible complication is cardiac tamponade.
-If untreated, it can lead to shock.
-This can cause serious complications.
+If untreated, it can lead to shock which can cause serious complications.
 For example, reduced blood flow to the kidneys during shock can cause the kidneys to fail.
-Untreated, shock can lead multiple organs to fail, causing death.
+If left untreated, shock can lead multiple organs to fail, causing death.
 In rare cases, the pericardium can become scarred and prevent the heart from filling correctly.

 What can I do to prevent pericardial effusion?